 50% span length.

 The mean length of cotton fibre is expressed in millimetres, centimetres or inches. " The arithmetic mean( average) of the length of all the fibres present in a representative sample of cotton lint is called the mean length of a cotton fibre”.
 This quantity can be an average according to either number or weight.

 Upper quartile length:

-It is that value of fibre length for which 3/4 of all the observed values in the whole representative sample are lower, and 1/4 of all the observed value in the whole representative sample are higher.
+It is that value of fibre length for which 3/4 of all the observed values in the whole representative sample are lower, and 1/4 of all the observed values in the whole representative sample are higher.

 It is very difficult to define effective length technically. “ The upper quartile of a numerical length which is determined by making an arbitrary construction of a representative simple.
 This upper quartile length is called the effective length of fibres”.
 In this arbitrary construction, the fibres eliminated are shorter than half of the effective length.

 It is the most regularly appearing length of the fibres in the representative sample.
 It is related to mean and median for curve distributions, as exhibited by fibre length, in the following way.

 (Mode-Mean) = 3(Median-Mean)

 Median is the particular value of length above and below which exactly 50% of the fibres lie.

 COTTON SAMPLE ANALYSIS BY SHIRLEY COMB SORTER: